 Everything you need to know about hiking the Alta Via 1 in the Dolomites

-The Alta Via 1 is a stunning 125-kilometer trail that stretches from Lake Braies to Belluno, traversing the heart of Italy’s Dolomites, a UNESCO World Heritage Site.
+The Alta Via 1 is a stunning 125-kilometer trail that stretches from Lago di Braies to Belluno, traversing the heart of Italy’s Dolomites, a UNESCO World Heritage Site.
 Known for its awe-inspiring alpine landscapes, this iconic route offers about 7,300 meters of elevation gain, yet remains accessible to seasoned hikers, with well-marked paths and equipped sections where the terrain gets challenging.

 The journey is best experienced as a hut-to-hut trek, where cozy mountain huts (rifugios) provide both refreshment and overnight stays along the way.
 Whether you’re an experienced trekker or planning your first multi-day hike, this guide has everything you need to prepare for an unforgettable adventure through one of Europe’s most breathtaking mountain ranges.